LS05/Agroludos/README.md

 # README #
-Java application for the Software Engineering course.
+Java application for the Software Engineering class.
 It's based on key concepts of software engineering like:
 - Design Patterns
 - S.O.L.I.D.
 Principles